 b.
 July 15, 1976 Waukegan , IL

 Tim Daisy is a Chicago based percussionist, composer and educator working in the fields of improvised and composed music.
 Born and raised in northeastern Illinois, he moved to Chicago in 1997 and has since performed, recorded, and toured with many acclaimed musicians and ensembles from both the USA and abroad.
-Tim also maintains an active touring schedule, working with a number of musicians and ensembles and has traveled extensively throughout North America and Europe.
 Working in a number of different environments, he has composed for solo percussion, chamber groups, jazz ensembles, dance, theater, and film.

-Tim has had the fortunate experience to work with many of the most cutting edge musicians currently working in the filed of improvised music including: Ken Vandermark, Jeb Bishop , Fred Lonberg-Holm, James Falzone, Dave Rempis, Steve Swell, John Tchicai, Mars Williams, Joe McPhee, Matt Bauder, Michael Zerang, and Frank Rosaly, and Aram Shelton.
+Tim has had the fortunate experience to work with many of the most cutting edge musicians currently working in the field of improvised music including: Ken Vandermark, Jeb Bishop , Fred Lonberg-Holm, James Falzone, Dave Rempis, Steve Swell, John Tchicai, Mars Williams, Joe McPhee, Michael Zerang, and Frank Rosaly, and Aram Shelton.

 In 2001 Tim joined the acclaimed ensemble The Vandermark 5, making 6 recordings with the group, as well as the 12cd “Alchemia” box set, documenting the groups week long residency at the Alchemia Club in Krakow, Poland.